photon-collider/personal_blog_svelte/src/lib/articles/my-first-elixir-program.md

 Next, we need to define the `&is_image?/1` function.

 Before we get to that you may wonder what the ampersand  and the `/1` label means.
 In Elixir, the `/1` refers to the function's arity which otherwise represents the number of arguments the function accepts.
 The ampersand symbol `&` in `&is_image` represents the [capture operator](https://hexdocs.pm/elixir/1.12/Function.html#module-the-capture-operator) in Elixir.
-Here, it passes a function into the second argument of `Enum.filter/2`.
+Here, it passes the function `is_image?` into the second argument of `Enum.filter/2`.
 As an alternative you could also insert the `is_image?` function by wrapping it using the `fn param ->` and `end`  syntax like so:

 ```elixir
   path_input_image_folder